George Lucas didn't sell Star Wars because of the Prequel backlash or because he wanted to raise his 2nd family. He transcended the artform.

 George Lucas said that most critics dont know much about movies, the history behind them, the tech behind them, so they cant really grasp or give informed opinions.
 And he is 100% right.
 Thats why youtube critics always dissect plot, plotholes and the meaning, symbology of the "plot".
 Because you dont need to have any knowledge about film to do so.
 Anyone can dissect a narrative.
 But to talk about the actual medium you need to know about it.

 This is one of the reasons why Armond White is unironically so pleasant to read.
-Even with some retarded (aka based) takes you enjoy his encyclopedic knowledge of the history of them medium.
+Even with some moronic (aka based) takes you enjoy his encyclopedic knowledge of the history of them medium.
 You know he knows his shit.
 He is not quoting tarantino, nolan and shawshank redemption.
 You might be a film buff, but then White talks about a movie you have never heard off and explains to you why its a landmark of cinema.
 All of that in a Green Hornet vs Ultron: dawn of infinity godzillas review.

 I remember some homosexual on youtube complaining about how boring the pod racing was because the camera pans all moved to the right.
 But thats something you would know if you knew basic film making.
 In his ignorance it was some kind of mistake.

-• 1 year ago
+• 2 years ago

 Anonymous